marczaku/204-cpp-oop/5-operators/README.md

 }
 ```

-This is sometimes not desired and can be prevented by the `explicit` keyword:
+This is often not desired and can be prevented by the `explicit` keyword:

 ```cpp
 explicit Player(const char* name) : name{ name } {}
 ```

 This now fixes:
 ```cpp
     Player player = name; // COMPILE ERROR